David Calvert

 Research Focus

-My dissertation research investigates the magnetohydrodynamics (MHD) of 3D core-collapse supernovae.
+My dissertation (download PDF) investigates the magnetohydrodynamics (MHD) of 3D core-collapse supernovae.
 Through numerical simulations, I study how magnetic fields and turbulent plasma dynamics influence the explosion mechanism and evolution of massive stars at the end of their lives.

 Key Research Areas: